pqpq/beer-o-tron/README.md

 Each temperature profile is [stored in a file](doc/file_format.md) somewhere on the Pi.
 How they get there is TBD, but probably by FTP or SCP.
 Generating them in the GUI will not be trivial.

 The Python core will send a list of profile names and details to the GUI when the user wants to choose one.
-The GUI then sends back the `run` message with the chosen profile name.
+The GUI then sends back the `preset` message with the chosen profile name.

 ## Tools